santi1s/Big-Data/CRM-&-VDM-(Virtual-Duty-Manager)/Follow-the-Sun-(FTS)-%2D-Handoff-Tool-&-Process/FTS-(Follow-the-Sun)-Lead-Guides.md

 ## AMER Process

+If the engineer still has some time left before their end of shift, wait 15-30 minutes and try assignment again; a resource may come available!
+If you do not have that time to wait, use the process below.

 1. **THIS STEP HAS NOT BEEN WORKING AS OF 11/16.
 Skip to Step 2.** Check this [VDM Resource Tool](https://crmglobal.corp.microsoft.com/GLBCRMSUP/WebResources/crmee_/Pages/CrmGlobal.ResourceSelection.html) to see who is available based on VDM's criteria.
 2. On the [CRM Global site](https://crmglobal.corp.microsoft.com/GLBCRMSUP/main.aspx#746218167) navigate to Collaboration, then 'Resource'.
 ![image.png](/.attachments/image-6fb57c99-6ac4-4ddf-9458-c3e457e1ca63.png)